asagi4/comfyui-prompt-control/README.md

 Creates a ComfyUI `HOOKS` object from a prompt schedule.
 Can be attached to a CLIP model to perform encoding and LoRA switching

+The hooks can be a bit slow sometimes, especially in cases where the LoRA spec doesn't actually require reloading the patches every time you sample.
+Try `PCHooksFromScheduleWithOptimizationTest`.
+(Though that node is likely to go away eventually).

 ## PCEncodeSchedule

 Encodes all prompts in a schedule.
 Pass in a `CLIP` object with hooks attached for LoRA scheduling, then use the resulting `CONDITIONING` normally